Leonard Part 6

 Leonard Part 6 (also known as Leonard Part VI) is a 1987 American spy parody film.
 It was directed by Paul Weiland and starred Bill Cosby, who also produced the film and wrote its story.
-The film also starred Gloria Foster as the villain, and Joe Don Baker.
+The film also starred Gloria Foster as the villain Medusa Johnson and Joe Don Baker.
 The film was shot in the San Francisco Bay Area.

+The film received universally negative reviews from critics and has often been considered to be one of the worst films ever made.
 It earned several Golden Raspberry Awards; Cosby himself denounced and disowned it in the press in the weeks leading up to its release.

-The film received universally negative reviews from critics and has often been considered to be one of the worst films ever made.
 It was also a box-office bomb, earning just over $4.6 million on a $24 million budget.

-But despite the film's negative press and commercial failure, its closing track "Without You" (performed by Peabo Bryson and Regina Belle) became a chart success, peaking at #8 on the Adult Contemporary chart, #14 on the US R&B chart, and #89 on the US pop singles chart in 1988 the following year.
+In spite of the film's negative press and commercial failure, its closing track "Without You" (performed by Peabo Bryson and Regina Belle) became a chart success, peaking at #8 on the Adult Contemporary chart, #14 on the US R&B chart, and #89 on the US Billboard Hot 100 the following year.

 Plot

-Bill Cosby plays Leonard Parker, a retired CIA spy who now operates a restaurant.
 According to the opening sequence of the film, the title refers to the idea that this film is actually the sixth installment of a series of films featuring the adventures of Leonard with parts one through five concealed in the interest of world security.
 In reality, no Leonard films precede this one.

-The theatrical release poster points out that Leonard Parker is, at the time of his reluctant return to action, coping with domestic issues:

-His daughter is engaged to a man old enough to be his father.

-His estranged wife behaves like she is younger than their daughter.

-And now his government has asked him to save the world.
-Again.

-The film starts with Parker being called out of retirement by his CIA director Snyderburn (Baker) to save the world from evil vegetarian Medusa Johnson (Foster), who brainwashes animals to kill people.
-During the film, he infiltrates the International Tuna factory (Medusa Johnson's hideout), fights vegetarians dressed in bird costumes and "horny" bees, and successfully steals her mind control device.
-However, Medusa kidnaps Leonard's wife and blackmails the CIA into returning the device to her.
+Leonard Parker is a retired CIA spy who now operates a restaurant.
+Leonard is called out of retirement by his CIA director Nick Snyderburn to save the world from evil vegetarian Medusa Johnson who brainwashes animals to kill people.
+He infiltrates Medusa's hideout, the International Tuna factory, fights vegetarians dressed in bird costumes and "horny" bees, and successfully steals her mind control device.
+However, Medusa kidnaps Leonard's wife Allison and blackmails the CIA into returning the device to her.
 Leonard then enlists laboratory rabbits to attack other CIA agents in an effort to regain the mind control device.

-Leonard again infiltrates Johnson's headquarters to rescue his wife, Alison, but is captured and tortured by lobsters, but uses their claws to remove their restraints.
-Freed from the cell, he attacks Medusa's henchmen with "magic meat" he acquired from a Gypsy, while Alison frees the captive animals, and destroys the base using Alka-Seltzer in the animal control chemical vats.
+Leonard again infiltrates Medusa's headquarters to rescue Allison but is captured and tortured by lobsters, but uses their claws to remove their restraints.
+Freed from the cell, he attacks Medusa's henchmen with "magic meat" he acquired from a Gypsy, while Allison frees the captive animals, and destroys the base using Alka-Seltzer in the animal control chemical vats.
 He escapes by riding an ostrich across the roof and, despite ostriches being flightless birds, he is flown to the ground by the animal.
-The movie ends with Leonard and Alison celebrating their reconciliation in his restaurant.
+Leonard and Allison then celebrate their reconciliation in his restaurant.